-Norway is moving to legally restrict social media access for children under 16, joining a growing wave of national-level age-restriction laws responding to child online harm concerns.
+Norway plans to restrict social media access for children under 16, joining a growing bloc of countries citing online harm to minors.

 Key Takeaways